JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/docs/WHITEPAPER_REWRITE.md

 ⸻

 **Stage 1 — AST Construction (Tiered VPC-NG)**
+CIDR Allocation Assumption:
+This architecture assumes that all VPC and subnet CIDRs are globally non-overlapping across regions.
+Neither Centralized Router nor Full Mesh Trio performs overlapping CIDR detection; instead, Tiered VPC-NG enforces CIDR correctness only within a single VPC.
+This mirrors AWS Transit Gateway’s routing model, which does not support overlapping address spaces.
+Correct global CIDR allocation is therefore a prerequisite for deterministic topology synthesis.

 Tiered VPC-NG serves as the abstract syntax tree (AST) for the topology:
 - Each VPC is a typed object specifying CIDRs, tiers (private/public/isolated), IPv4/IPv6 combinations, NAT policies, and egress attributes.